podongy/podongy.github.io/_posts/2020-7-27-clean_software.md

     - The source code of such a module is inviolate.
 No one is allowed to make source code changes to it.

  ![](https://github.com/podongy/podongy.github.io/blob/master/images/fig_1.jpg)

+## * LSP(Liskov Substitution Principle)
+  - An object of type T may be substituted with any object of a subtype S.
+    - A model viewed in isolation cannot be meaningfully validated with respect to LSP!
+Validity must be judged from the perspective of possible usages of the model.
+  - Design-by-Contract
+  - Refactoring